Cudderson/natural-selection/README.md

   - To evaluate our population, we apply each organism's genes to their current position until all genes have been evaluated for.

   - Next is possibly the most-crucial piece of any genetic algorithm: the **fitness function**.
   - The goal of a fitness function is to determine how 'fit' an organism is, and assign her/him/it a fitness score.
 In this project, an organism's fitness reflects its ability to reach a target goal.
-The closer an organism is to the goal, the higher its fitness score.
+The closer an organism is to reaching the goal, the higher its fitness score.
   - The fitness score of an organism determines its probability to be selected for reproduction.

 ### Selection